 Intercessors lead us in the Prayers of the People during worship services.

-Lay Eucharistic Ministers are trained lay members who assist the priest and deacon during Holy Eucharist.
-Some of these people also bring consecrated Holy Eucharist to those shut-in at home and in hospital or nursing homes.
+Lay Communion Administrators are trained members who assist the priest during Holy Communion.
+Some of also bring consecrated elements to those shut-in at home and in hospital or nursing homes.
 This helps to maintain the parish relationship for those so confined.

-Servers are people, both young and old, trained to assist the priest and deacon during the service and to lead the processions into and out of the church.
+Servers are people, both young and old, trained to assist the priest during the service and to lead the processions into and out of the church.

 Sidespeople provide information and service bulletins to those entering the church.
-They receive the offerings of the congregation and guide the flow of the congregation to the altar rail during the Eucharist.
+They receive the offerings of the congregation and guide the flow of the congregation to the altar rail during Communion.

 Greeters provide welcome, information and directions for visitors and newcomers to the church.

 We offer, most Sundays, Sunday school classes which are geared for children aged 4 – 12.
-If comfortable, children are welcome to attend these classes and will be instructed to follow the teacher appointed for that day at the beginning of the service.
-Children are also welcome to stay in church with their parents if that is more comfortable for them.
-Children are also encouaraged to be a part of our worship through special presentations, liturgical dance, reading and serving.
+If comfortable, children are welcome to attend these classes and will be instructed to follow the teachers appointed for that day after the Children’s Focus.
+Children May also stay in church with their parents if that is more comfortable for them and all are welcome to be part of our worship through special presentations, dance, reading and serving.

 Quiet Play Area